Thunderbottom/kiln/README.md

 # Set an environment variable with a prompt
 $ kiln set DATABASE_URL

-# Or if you are adventurous, set it directly
+# Or set it directly, if you are adventurous
 $ kiln set API_KEY my-secret-key

 # Get the value